 Snowflake conjured a full length plasma mirror made of the same constrained energies and fields as her duplicates had been.
 She touched it and felt it to be cool as the bright silvered finish faded to black along with the unlit details of her apparel.

-She shrugged her shoulders as the micro-drones and idle projectors lifted away the soiled garb and just as swiftly replaced it with a clean replacement.
+She shrugged her shoulders as the micro-drones and idle projectors lifted away the soiled garb and just as swiftly swapped it with a clean replacement.
 She sucked at the soreness of her gums but declined to medicate for the pain.

 An open palmed push and the drones enlarged the projected field to a comfortable arc filling the dimensions of the room and secluding them both from outside view with a public projection to innocuous normality.